2 young siblings killed at child’s birthday party when car drives into building in Michigan, police say | KRDO

 Responders provided first-aid to 15 victims and nine were transported by ambulance or helicopter to hospitals, the release said.
 Other victims sought medical treatment on their own.

-Three children and six adults were left with “serious life-threatening injuries,” according to Goodnough, who was visibly emotional during the news conference.
+Three children and six adults were left with “life-threatening injuries,” according to Goodnough, who was visibly emotional during the news conference.

+An 11-year-old boy and a 31-year-old woman remained in critical condition Monday, the sheriff’s office said.

-The driver, who authorities are not yet identifying publicly, was arrested for operating a vehicle while intoxicated causing death, and is likely facing additional charges as the investigation continues, the sheriff said.
+The driver, who authorities are not yet identifying publicly, was arrested for allegedly operating a vehicle while intoxicated causing death, and is likely facing additional charges as the investigation continues, the sheriff said.
+She was set to be arraigned Tuesday, the sheriff’s office told CNN.

 The Swan Boat Club, which is located on Lake Erie, about 30 miles south of Detroit, asked people not to visit Saturday so emergency vehicles could get through.
 The club is closed until further notice.